 How it Works

 Recurring Payments are implemented as a set of withdrawal permissions.
 Each account can grant any number of withdrawal permissions to other accounts.
-A withdrawal permission includes following properties:
+A withdrawal permission includes the following properties:

 - Start Date